Bio-SWC-BNE/2018-10-08-GriffithUni-Python/index.md

 <h3>Third lesson: Git</h3>

-<p>Lessons online: <a href="http://swcarpentry.github.io/git-novice/">git lessons online</a>
+Lessons online: <a href="http://swcarpentry.github.io/git-novice/">git lessons online</a>

-<p>You will need an account at github.com for parts of the Git lesson.
+You will need an account at github.com for parts of the Git lesson.
 Basic GitHub accounts are free.
 We encourage you to create a GitHub account if you don't have one already.
 Please consider what personal information you'd like to reveal.
-For example, you may want to review these instructions for keeping your email address private provided at GitHub.</p>
+For example, you may want to review these instructions for keeping your email address private provided at GitHub.